-Open dialogue and discussions in public hearings, continuous persuasion by the RRC, and its step-by-step approach to deregulation ultimately led to a lifting of the restrictions on opening hours of food services businesses.
-The opening hours of rest and general restaurants were liberalised from 15 September 1998, and those of karaoke and entertainment bars from 1 March 1999.
-General deregulation for start-ups in the food services businesses was changed from a strict permit system to a more flexible report system.
-In addition, the processing period of the licensing system was reduced from 3 to 5 days, with a permit immediately obtainable on receipt of an application, and ex post if official confirmation was needed.
-The results of the reform are summarised in Table 4.9.
+Open dialogue and discussions in public hearings, continuous persuasion by the RRC and its step-by-step approach to deregulation, ultimately led to a lifting of the restrictions on opening hours of food services businesses.
+The opening hours of Rest and General Restaurants was liberalised from 15 September 1998, and those of Karaoke and Entertainment Bars from 1 March 1999.
+General deregulation for startups in the food services businesses was switched from a strict permit system to a more flexible report system.
+In addition, the processing period of the licensing system was reduced from 3 to 5 days, to an immediate permit on receipt of an application, and ex post if official confirmation was needed.
+The results of the reform are summarised in Table 9.